measure-sh/measure/docs/android/configuration-options.md

 Allows disabling collection of `http` events for certain URLs.
 This is useful to setup if you do not want to collect data for certain endpoints or third party domains.
 By default, no URLs are blocked.

+Note that this list is used only if `httpUrlAllowlist` is empty.

+The check is made using [String.contains] to see if the URL contains any of the strings in the list.

+## `httpUrlAllowlist`

+Allows enabling collection of `http` events only for certain URLs.
+This is useful to setup if you want to collect data only for certain endpoints or third party domains.
+If this list is empty, `httpUrlBlocklist` is considered.
+By default, this list is empty.

+The check is made using [String.contains] to see if the URL contains any of the strings in the list.

 ## `trackActivityIntentData`